DIY Retirement Planning: A Smart Move or a Risky Endeavor?

 You can cut the cost of retirement planning by doing it yourself.
 But for something this important, it might be wiser to call in the professionals.

 Over the holiday break in December, my family and I decided to repaint my daughter’s room and bathroom.
-We looked for professional help, but the price was high enough that we could do it ourselves for less.
+We looked for professional help, but the price was high enough that we decided to do it ourselves for less.
 Once we got the paint and went to work, however, we realized how much time it was going to take.
 From three coats of paint and time to dry to the difficulties of painting the ceiling, our time off was spent working instead of enjoying quality time with one another.

 There are lessons here for personal finance.
 Managing a financial plan involves constant management.
 Do you want to save money and do it yourself?
 Or do you want to hire a professional to give it the attention it requires?
 There are a few important things to consider when choosing a direction for your financial plan.